Could banks be dropping overdraft fees? Here’s what we know - NewsBreak

 In a letter sent to seven large firms Thursday, the group of five lawmakers — including Senate Banking Chairman Sherrod Brown — called for a “fairer and more transparent” fee structure.

-Some banks like Citigroup and Bank of America said they will reduce or eliminate overdraft fees this year while online banking breakthrough, Chime, has never penalized a customer for being even $1.38 short in their account.Here’s how much gas cost the year you started driving
+Some banks like Citigroup and Bank of America said they will reduce or eliminate overdraft fees this year while online banking breakthrough, Chime, has never penalized a customer for being even $1.38 short in their account.Rising inflation could mean your home is underinsured

 “For many big banks, overdraft fees are still the steady, reliable, predictable, easy revenue that shareholders love,” said Rohit Chopra, director of the Consumer Financial Protection Bureau.